OpenTechSchool/BLernStick/README.md

 BerlinLernStick
 ===============

-A mobile and secure Learn- and Working-Environment for school and home.
+A mobile and secure Learn- and Working-Environment for IT-Labs Berlin (IT-Schülerlabore), school and home.

-The project is funded by TSB Technologiestiftung Berlin www.tsb-berlin.de
+The project is funded by TSB Technologiestiftung Berlin.

+www.tsb-berlin.de

+www.itlabsberlin.de

 Howto
 -----